-Steps Questions to explore Your note Selection of advocacy approach What is the best approach for influencing your audience, both primary and secondary?
+Contents Some of the questions dealt with in this chapter 1.
+Selection of advocacy approach What is the best approach for influencing your audience, both primary and secondary?
 Do you have a good relationship with policy makers and can you use such a relationship in your advocacy process?
 What style of advocacy do you like to follow - private, public, collaborative, or confrontational - or a combination of these?
 Do you lead yourself or do you support others in leading the process?
 Do you have enough capacity to play different roles - lobbyist, broker, expert informant, etc.?
 Do you use the media in your advocacy?
-Identification of key message What do you want your target audience to hear?
+2. Identification of key message(s) What do you want your target audience to hear?
 What policy changes do you want and what support do you expect from other people?
 What are the possible options you have identified?
 Are you open to different options?
 Can you convey these options to your audiences?
-3. Defining advocacy activities What are steps you will follow to deliver your key message?
+3. Preparation of road map What are the steps to prepare a road map for advocacy?
+What connections are there between milestones and the goal?
+How does a road map guide activities?
+What is the importance of a road map in advocacy?
+4. Defining advocacy activities What are steps you will follow to deliver your key message?
 What other activities do you need to follow to get policy change?
 What could be the best options for delivering your message to your target audience?
 What media do you use to deliver your message?